This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Peel the bananas, then sliced them into roughly 1-inch chunks.

 - Arrange the slices in a single layer on a large baking sheet that is lined with parchment paper.
-Transfer the pan to the freezer, and freeze until the slices are firm, about 2 to 3 hours.
+Transfer the pan to the freezer, and freeze until the slices are firm, about 1 to 2 hours.
+(If a baking sheet won't fit on a flat shelf in your freezer, use a plate instead.)

-- Transfer the frozen slices to an airtight container with a lid.
+- Transfer the frozen slices to an airtight container with a lid to prevent browning and freezer burn.
 Keep them in the freezer until ready to use, for up to 3 months for the best flavor.

 Nutrition